nataliaCodes/scheduler/README.md

 # Interview Scheduler
-A single page application (SPA) built using React.
+A single page application (SPA) built using React JS.
 It allows students to book interviews during weekdays between 12 and 5PM.
 Students can book, edit or cancel interviews.

-## Setup

-Install dependencies with `npm install`.

-  **Running Webpack Development Server:** npm start

-  **Running Jest Test Framework:** npm test

-  **Running Storybook Visual Testbed:** npm run storybook

-  **Running Cypress:** npm run cypress (requires web app and api servers to run)

 ## Functional Requirements

-Data is persisted by the API server using a PostgreSQL database.
-The client application communicates with an API server over HTTP, using the JSON format.
+React JS (Create React App) was used to build the client-side application.
+It communicates via Axios calls with an API server over HTTP, using the JSON format.
+Tests were built using the Jest, Cypress and Storybook frameworks.

+Data is persisted by the [API server](https://github.com/nataliaCodes/scheduler-api) using a PostgreSQL database.

-Jest tests are used through the development of the project.
+Both servers run concurrently; requests are proxied from the Webpack development server to the API server.

 ## Behavioural Requirements